Our Dedicated Board

 Bill was an Interpretive Ranger for Sleeping Bear Dunes National Lakeshore for over 30 years.
 Bill has helped Historic Sleeping Bear both during his employment with the park and as a board member.
 Bill served as Chair for several years.
 His vast knowledge of the history of the area offers a great resource for us to draw upon.
 He is known for conducting Historic Sleeping Bear’s tours of the Park’s historic properties.
 Bill’s background provides us with insight into Park history and policies.
 Bill and his wife Penny live in Frankfort.

-Jean and her husband Scott are full-time and part-time residents respectively, in the Port Oneida Rural Historic District.
+Jean and her husband Scott live in the Port Oneida Rural Historic District.
 Having grown up on a southern Wisconsin farm, Jean brings an innate appreciation for and interest in rural areas as well as some practical experience when it comes to dealing with agriculture and animal husbandry.
 She served as a founding board member of the Euphrates Institute; was a Film Production Manager in New York City and had a career as a radio correspondent for Monitor Radio based in Washington DC, Boston and New York.
-Jean earned her Master Gardener certificate and has used that knowledge to help restore the gardens at the Olsen Farm in Port Oneida.
-She currently works full time at Cherry Republic as the Mail Order Supervisor.
+Jean earned her Master Gardener certificate and has served as the Lead Gardener for the gardens at the Olsen Farm in Port Oneida.

 Caitlin has degrees in Hospitality Management and an MBA from Michigan State University.
 As owner of a historic home and a Residential Real Estate Agent in Ann Arbor, she appreciates historic properties.
 Her family’s private Olmsted Camp in western New York keeps her busy on the side.
 She has served her local PTO- Parent Teacher Organization for 10 years, belongs to the Red Cross, and has successfully raised funds for ambitious projects.
 Her interests include Historic Preservation, Landscape Architecture, Urban Planning, Vocal Music, Staging and Interpretation, and Hosting Fundraising Events.
 “I am honored to provide continued service to the preservation legacy in the Sleeping Bear Dunes National Lakeshore.”